 The Ross Center will be offering a structured DBT program for teenagers aged 14-17 in our Northern Virginia office (this program is currently being delivered remotely with tele-health).
 Families must commit to a complete 24-week program, with new participants welcome to join at the beginning of each new module.
 New participants are admitted on a rolling basis.

 Dialectical Behavior Therapy (DBT) is an empirically based treatment in which participants learn skills to improve managing their feelings, thoughts and behaviors.
 Unlike practices that just provide individualized DBT therapy, our program adheres to the evidence-based model of DBT that has exhibited the strongest results.

 Extensive research supports DBT efficacy in treating suicidal and self-harming behaviors, anxiety, depression, disordered eating, substance use issues, borderline personality disorder and trauma.
-If your child and family has been struggling with these difficult issues, the comprehensive DBT program at the Ross Center may be the solution you’ve been seeking.
+If your child and family have been struggling with these difficult issues, the comprehensive DBT program at the Ross Center may offer the solution you’ve been seeking.

 Thursday evenings 6:30 – 8:30pm